 Welcome to the Doctor of Design program at the College of Design, North Carolina State University!
-This Fall (2023), the Doctor of Design program (DDes) begins its sixth year of unique transdisciplinary online education.
-We are excited to welcome Cohort Six-our newest diverse cohort of student-practitioners--and to reconnect with those of you who are returning to continue your studies.
+This Fall (2025), the Doctor of Design program (DDes), found August 2018, begins another exciting year of unique transdisciplinary online education.

 The goal of our program is to advance the life-changing power of design, at every level, and enable diverse practitioners to transcend the limits and boundaries of traditional professional training.
 We are proud of the many assets of the College of Design-especially our DDes faculty, staff, and student-practitioners, working together on innovation and discovery in, for, and through design.
 We have therefore designed the DDes program to provide you with relevant research frameworks, concepts, mentors, and exemplars for contemporary design practices.